Join us for Family and Alumni/ae Weekend 2023!

 Academic Classes

-All registrants will be emailed a link on Friday, October 27 to sign up for classes.
+All registrants will be emailed a link on Friday, October 25, to sign up for classes.
 One class per person will be offered on a first come, first serve basis.
-If you miss online registration, you will be able to sign up in-person at registration.
+If you miss online registration, you may be able to sign up in-person at registration.

 Trustee Leader Scholar (TLS) Workshop: Empathic Communication and Resilience